About

 Our Background

-MaTovu — an inclusive Jewish “neighborhood center” — opened in October 2018 as a Jewish space for the first time in 75 years.
-From 1929 to 1944, the South Side Hebrew Congregation met at this location at 4200 Blaine Avenue in the City’s Botanical Heights neighborhood.
+MaTovu — an inclusive Jewish cooperative community center— first opened in October 2018 as a Jewish space for the first time in 75 years.
+From 1929- 1944, the South Side Hebrew Congregation met at this location at 4200 Blaine Avenue in the City’s Botanical Heights neighborhood.
 While few records remain of the congregation, its distinctly Jewish character has been maintained in the windows and façade.
-MaTovu is established and run by a volunteer board of entrepreneurs to build inclusive connections that enrich the community’s spiritual, cultural, and social life.
-MaTovu joins existing synagogues and other Jewish organizations in developing the City's visible Jewish infrastructure while establishing itself as a neighborhood center open to everyone, and welcoming the challenge of how to be a space accessible to many communities.

 The name, MaTovu, comes from the only prayer in Jewish liturgy crafted by a non-Jew.
 The story goes that a wicked prophet named Balaam was supposed to curse the Jews in the desert, but — overcome with awe at the sight of folks gathered together — felt compelled to bless them instead.

-The MaTovu team sees a lot of truth in this 500-year-old teaching.
+MaTovu draws strength and inspiration from this ancient story as building local connections around shared values with both our Jewish and non-Jewish neighbors feels more important than ever.
 The Jewish people have their own unique historical vantage point of the world that includes layered celebration, trauma, and dispossession of space.
 This is of course compounded by all of our layered identities, and the intersections of communities our identities cross into.
 It is from this place that MaTovu evolved.
 MaTovu seeks to create a center out of a historically-rich, rebuilt Jewish building that provides innovative opportunities for social change grounded in the work of being a neighbor and building relationships with the broader community.

 About the Space